NSW Parliament passes legislation to change defamation laws

 Under defamation, you don’t have to prove damages in order to be entitled to compensation.
 The act of defaming someone itself gives rise to damages.
 If someone filed a claim for defamation, the defendant can claim triviality as a defence.
 The defence of triviality occurs when the defendant can prove that the circumstances of publication were such that the plaintiff was unlikely to sustain any harm.

 The new legislation removes this defence and instead places a requirement of ‘serious harm’ to be proven by the plaintiff.
 Modelled on the UK Defamation Act, the plaintiff has to prove that the publication of the defamatory matter has caused, or is likely to cause, serious harm to the reputation of the plaintiff.
 In relation to corporations, this would be a serious financial loss.
-In their submissions, Google stated that it did not support the abolition of the defence of triviality and claims the two would operate differently.
+According to their submissions, Google stated that it did not support the abolition of the defence of triviality and claims the two would operate differently.

 A former client of O’Brien Criminal & Civil Solicitors, Esther Rockett, made submissions to the COAG.
 Ms Rockett emphasised concern for the practical way that the serious harm threshold will be used.
 Facebook also made recommendations that guidance is submitted on what constitutes serious harm under the new laws.
 She had been sued for defamation by Serge Benhayon over publication on her blog.

 The amendments provide that the maximum amount sets a scale or range rather than a cap with the maximum amount only awarded in the most serious cases.